simpleOmnia/sXR/README.md

 **MoveObjectAtSpeedTo()** - Moves the object to the specified location moving at the given speed

+**RotateObject()** - Rotates the object with the provided name by the specified amount.
+If a time is given, the object will take that duration to reach the target rotation

+**RotateObjectTo()** - Rotates the object with the provided name to the specified rotation values.
+If a time is given, the object will take that duration to reach the target rotation

+**RotateObjectAtSpeedTo()** - Rotates the object to the specified rotation moving at the given speed

 **FollowParabola()** - Moves object along the specified parabola

 **ObjectMoving()** - Returns true if the object is currently in controlled motion